 Today’s visibility is no longer just about ranking.
 It’s about relevance across every discovery moment.

 Whether a user types into Google or prompts an AI assistant, your content needs to show up clearly, confidently, and consistently.
-That requires purposeful structure, alignment with real search behavior, and content that speaks to both humans and machines.
+That requires purposeful structure, alignment with real search behavior, and the ability to create content for SERP and LLM that speaks to both humans and machines.

 The creators and brands who master this balance will be the ones who rise above the noise.